giovapagano/giovapagano.github.io/_pages/cv.md

 Service and leadership
 ======

-* Instructor: workshops on computational methods (LLMs for political science, SISP 2024; Computational Visual Analysis for social scientists, SISP 2025)
-* Thesis supervision, for students of the MA in Public and Corporate Communication.
+* Thesis supervision, for students of the MA in Public and Corporate Communication (2022-2024).